Brodas99/Brodas99/README.md

 About
 ------------------------
 Bryan is a Economics graduate from the University of California, Santa Cruz.
-Currently working full time as a Data Engineer @ Chicago Blackhawks and part time in the MLS.
+Currently working full time as a Data Engineer @ Chicago Blackhawks

 Connect on
 -----------------------